piyatida60160251/Octocat/README.md

 Hi, this is Octocat

-I’m going to show you how I use
+I’m go to show you how I use

 Let's start with git init